Frequently Asked Questions about our trainings

 All trainings are FREE, and we don’t charge fees for technical assistance or CEUs.

 Yes.
-Provide trainings have been planned and implemented in accordance with the accreditation requirements and policies of the National Association for Alcoholism and Drug Abuse Counselors, National Association of Social Workers, American Academy of Family Physicians, and California Board of Registered Nurses.
+Provide trainings have been planned and implemented in accordance with the accreditation requirements and policies of the National Association for Alcoholism and Drug Abuse Counselors, National Association of Social Workers, and California Board of Registered Nurses.

 Can be adapted and offered as a 3-, 4- or 5-hour workshop.